Real Time Assist Cards

 • For use in Spanish, make sure that your Contact Center language is set to Spanish before creating your cards.

-Create a Real-Time Assist Card
+Create a Real-Time Assist card

 1. Navigate to Contact Centers